Travis d'Arnaud: Toronto Blue Jays

 On September 16, the Toronto Blue Jays named d'Arnaud as one of the recipients of the R. Howard Webster award, an award given to the best player at each level of the Blue Jays minor league farm system.
 The next day, d'Arnaud went on to win his second minor league championship ring, as the New Hampshire Fisher Cats defeated the Reading Phillies 3 games to 1 in the semi-finals and then defeated the Richmond Flying Squirrels 3 games to 1 in the final series of the Eastern League championship.

 Baseball America named d'Arnaud as the Best Defensive Catcher in the Eastern League for the 2011 season.
 They also named him the #2 prospect in the EL, behind highly touted outfield prospect Bryce Harper and in front of teammate Anthony Gose.
 D'Arnaud was also named the starting catcher for the Double-A level in Baseball America's honorary "classifications" All-Star team.

-On September 15, USA Baseball announced that d'Arnaud was selected for its 25-man roster to play in the IBAF's 2011 Baseball World Cup.
+On September 15, USA Baseball announced that d'Arnaud had been selected for its 25-man roster to play in the IBAF's 2011 Baseball World Cup.

 On June 21, d'Arnaud was named to appear in the 2012 All-Star Futures Game.

 New York Mets

 2013

 On December 17, 2012, the Blue Jays traded d'Arnaud, Noah Syndergaard, John Buck, and Wuilmer Becerra to the New York Mets for R. A. Dickey, Josh Thole, and Mike Nickeas.

 The Mets optioned d'Arnaud to Triple-A Las Vegas 51s on March 24, 2013.
 He suffered a non-displaced fracture on his left foot during a game on April 17.
 D'Arnaud was cleared to begin a rehab assignment on June 3; however, he recovered more slowly than originally expected, having been limited to running in a rehab pool as of June 21, while awaiting clearance for land-based running.
 On July 24, d'Arnaud played in his first rehab game with the GCL Mets, and went 1–3 at the plate.
 He returned to the Las Vegas 51s on August 9.

 The Mets called up d'Arnaud for the first time on August 17, when John Buck was placed on the paternity list.
 In his first major league plate appearance, d'Arnaud drew a four-pitch walk from San Diego starter Edinson Vólquez.
 He finished the game 0–2 with two walks.
 D'Arnaud got his first major league hit on August 20 against Atlanta Braves pitcher Luis Ayala in the 8th inning.
 He hit his first Major League home run on August 25, a two-run shot off Detroit Tigers pitcher Rick Porcello.
-The home run earned Travis a curtain call from the Mets fans.
+The home run earned d'Arnaud a curtain call from the Mets fans.

-Travis finished the season appearing in 31 games batting .202 in 99 at-bats in 112 plate appearances with 20 hits, one home run, five RBIs, 12 walks, four runs scored, and 21 strikeouts.
+D'Arnaud finished the season appearing in 31 games batting .202 in 99 at-bats in 112 plate appearances with 20 hits, one home run, five RBIs, 12 walks, four runs scored, and 21 strikeouts.